-Coyotes (Canis latrans), black bears (Ursus americanus), bobcats (Lynx rufus), fishers (Mustela pennanti), red fox (Vulpes vulpes), river otters, mink, and large raptors, such as hawks and owls, can prey on beaver (Tesky 1993, Baker and Hill 2003, Jackson and Decker 2004).
+Coyotes, black bears, bobcats, fishers, red fox, river otters, mink, and large raptors, such as hawks and owls, can prey on beaver (Tesky 1993, Baker and Hill 2003, Jackson and Decker 2004).
 With the exception of coyote, bear, and bobcat predation, most predation likely occurs to kits, yearlings, and young adults.
 With little exception, those predator species do not appear to exert significant predation pressure on beaver populations (Baker and Hill 2003).

-The current population of beaver in the State is unknown; however, beaver are present in all Oklahoma counties, and their population is considered stable.
+The current population of beaver in the State is unknown; however, beaver are present in all South Carolina counties.
 Since population estimates are not currently available, the analysis will derive a population estimate based on the best available information for beaver to provide an indication of the magnitude of removal proposed by WS to alleviate damage and threats of damage.
-Beaver population estimates are often derived from density estimates for beaver that are based on the number of beaver families per a linear unit of measure (e.g., stream miles) or per unit of area (e.g., habitat type) (Baker and Hill 2003).
+As discussed previously, beaver population estimates often use density data for beaver based on the number of beaver families per a linear unit of measure (e.g., stream miles) or per unit of area (e.g., habitat type) (Baker and Hill 2003).
 In addition, population estimates depend on the number of individual beaver per family (Novak 1987).